Yes I Sing in My Car and I Don't Care if You See Me

 The first car I drove was my dad’s 1975 Chrysler Newport.
 He special-ordered it and one of the features that it had was an upgraded stereo.
 Whenever I would drive it, I would set the sound to the rear speakers, drive that enormous boat around town and sing Brothers Johnson tunes at the top of my lungs.

 Ever since then, I wanted a car with a killer stereo and last year I finally got one.
 600 watts of pure bliss along with a chest-thumping subwoofer.
 It really has changed my view of driving.
-I used to hate it, but now I look forward to getting in my car, plugging in my Ipod and singing along with Foster the People or Wombats or whomever else I happen to be into.
+I used to hate it, but now I look forward to getting in my car, plugging in my phone and singing along with Foster the People, Glass Animals, Green Day, Bootsy Collins or whomever else I happen to be into that day.

 Sure, I love music.
 But I also noticed that my overall mood improves after I sing along to my favorite artists.
 I have realized that music is more important to me than I already thought it was.
 It is my primary source of self-care and now I know why.
 It actually causes your body to release endorphins, serotonin and oxytocin, and it reduces cortisol levels.